cmiles/PointlessWaymarksProject/PointlessWaymarksCmsContentEditor/DevNotes.md

  - https://github.com/statiqdev/Statiq.Framework - found Wyam (the older version of this) accidentally thru an older Scott Hanselman post https://www.hanselman.com/blog/ExploringWyamANETStaticSiteContentGenerator.aspx and thought it might be worth review - I haven't looked at too much static site generation code so this could be useful.

 ## Notes

+8/27/2020

+Intended to use the Toolkit MapControl to take advantage of  the UWP MapControl which I thought might dovetail nicely into the .NET 5 options and possibilities.
+But after some quick work starting to get it setup I had a mystery error when the control initialized that I couldn't immediately Google or fix.
+Since I am currently thinking about Leaflet on the front end I quickly changed plans to try to use Leaflet since I already know the WebView works.
+I setup a method to generate the html and javascript for the 'control' and push it to the page as a string - this plus some scriptnotify work and I was able to put together what seems like it will be a good solution - already map layers are selectable and dragging or double clicking sets the marker position.

 8/25/2020